mdkmax/meps/README.md

-It may be wiser to test with multiple email providers before implementing the above feature, as some email providers may require much different configuration than a simple API key.
+It may be wiser to test with multiple email providers before implementing the above feature, as some email providers may require much different configuration than only an API key.

 ### Attachments and Email Headers